Turks in Saudi Arabia: Modern Turkish migration

 Starting in the 1970s, economic relations between Turkey and Saudi Arabia grew.
 In 1977, there was 6,500 Turks in Saudi Arabia, 5,000 of which were officially reported workers.

 Business

-There are some 2,100 Turkish-operated hairdresser shops, 3,200 restaurants, and 1,900 furniture stores in Saudi Arabia.
+As per argaam, Turkish nationals workers were around 25,000 people, which represents around 0.20% of total population.
+There are some 8,100 Turkish-operated hairdresser shops, 4,200 restaurants, and 2,900 furniture stores in Saudi Arabia.

 Politics

-During the 2017 Turkish constitutional referendum, more than 8 thousand Turkish expats from Saudi Arabia cast votes whether Turkey should abolish it's parliamentary system and become a presidential republic.
+During the 2017 Turkish constitutional referendum, more than 8,000 Turkish expats from Saudi Arabia cast votes whether Turkey should abolish its parliamentary system and become a presidential republic.
 58.34% of the Turkish expatriates in Saudi Arabia opted for "No", while 41.66% voted for "Yes".
-The yes vote was concentrated in Jeddah and the Western Region, while in Riyadh no was the dominant choice.
-The no vote was significantly higher compared to votes of several European Turkish expat communities.
+The "Yes" vote was concentrated in Jeddah and the Western Region, while in Riyadh "No" was the dominant choice.
+The "no" vote was significantly higher compared to votes of several European Turkish expat communities.

-Religion

-Turkish people living in Saudi Arabia are Sunni Muslims.
-Turkish laborers returning from Riyadh seem to be less likely to espouse Shariah (Islamic law) than those living in European countries.